elastic/app-search-magento/docs/MAGENTO-COULD.md

 # Using App Search with Magento Cloud

-The documentation will help you to run App Search against your Magento Cloud project.
+This documentation will help you to run App Search against your Magento Cloud project.

 **Note:**